JediChi/Personal_app/README.md

 ## Demo

-1. You can see a live demo of the app on Appetize.io.
+1. You can see a live demo of the app on Appetize.io/app/453bjb7drz5zuefcxs5ih6ocsm.

-2. Set the android version to androiid 12 and above on Appetize.io
+2. Set the android version to android 12 and above on Appetize.io